bomeara/dentist/README.md

 that values better than the ideal threshold are reflected back.
 First, to show how the original surface (left) is dented (right):

-    #> Scale for 'fill' is already present.
-Adding another scale for 'fill', which
-    #> will replace the existing scale.
-    #> Warning: Removed 1107 row(s) containing missing values (geom_path).
-    #> Scale for 'fill' is already present.
-Adding another scale for 'fill', which
-    #> will replace the existing scale.
-    #> Warning: Removed 1167 row(s) containing missing values (geom_path).

 <img src="man/figures/README-awesomeness-1.png" width="100%" />

 Note that for plotting, it’s shown with the regular log likelihood: